The JAPAN FREERIDE OPEN (hereinafter referred to as JFO) is now in its 10th year

 The junior category was held on Saturday, February 8th at Hakuba Cortina Ski Resort/Hakuba Norikura Onsen Ski Resort

-One concern was the presence of cracks, but the cold weather that continued into February brought ample snow to both ski resorts, eliminating those concerns.
+One potential concern was the presence of cracks, but the cold snap that continued into February brought enough snow to both ski resorts, alleviating that worry.

-Rather, the organizers were left with a lot of trouble deciding which slope would be best for the event.
+Instead, the organizers were left with the difficult decision of which slope would be best for the competition.

-After carefully considering various conditions, the slope they chose was the eastern slope of Mt.
-Hieda, which lies above the Cortina 6 Pair Lift.
-Normally,
+After carefully considering various factors, the chosen slope was the eastern slope of Hiedayama, located above the Cortina No. 6 pair lift.

 What's more, the snowfall on the 6th and 7th brought a large amount of light snow.
 However, the snow quality was not too dense, making it ideal for ski and snowboard competitions.
 In the snow that was so thick it would blow up into their faces when they stepped firmly on their boards, the junior category skiers traced the terrain, making turns, flying over the terrain, and drawing their own lines